 The leader drew out of an inner pocket a number of shiny gold coins.
 He tossed them casually on the blanket as well.

 “As you can see, the image of NUT-PI is on each of these coins of gold.”

-Tu-Swift shrugged as he tried to translate this last part, saying to Many Paths and the other Veritas, “He refers to these circles as ‘coins’ and that they are made of something called ‘gold’ but I don’t know these words of ROI.”
+Tu-Swift shrugged as he tried to translate this last part, saying to Many Paths and the other Veritas, “He refers to these circles as ‘coins’ and that they are made of something called ‘gold’ but I don’t know what these words of ROI mean.”